Nakam: Historiography and popular culture

 An early journalistic account of Nakam's mission is in Michael Bar-Zohar's 1969 book The Avengers.
-The story was given a fictionalized treatment in Forged in Fire by Michael Elkins in 1971.
+The story was given a fictionalised treatment in Forged in Fury by Michael Elkins in 1971.
 Jonathan Freedland's novel The Final Reckoning is based on the story.
 The story of Nakam has also entered German popular culture.
 In 2009, Daniel Kahn & the Painted Bird, a Germany-based klezmer band, recorded a song called "Six Million Germans (Nakam)".
 Based on tapes Kovner made on his deathbed describing his activities in Nakam, a television documentary was produced by Channel 4 for its Secret History series titled Holocaust – The Revenge Plot, which was first broadcast on Holocaust Memorial Day, 27 January 2018.